 Water quality simulation¶

-Water quality simulation can only be run using the EpanetSimulator.
-As listed in the Software framework and limitations section, this means that the hydraulic simulation must use demand driven simulation.
-Note that the WNTRSimulator can be used to compute demands under pressure-driven conditions and those demands can be used in the EpanetSimulator.
-The following code illustrates how to reset demands in a water network model using a pressure-driven simulation:
+Water quality simulations can only be run using the EpanetSimulator.
+As listed in the Software framework and limitations section, this means that the hydraulic simulation must use demand-driven simulation.
+Note that the WNTRSimulator can be used to compute demands under pressure dependent demand conditions and those demands can be used in the EpanetSimulator.
+The following code illustrates how to reset demands in a water network model using a pressure dependent demand simulation:

 sim = wntr.sim.WNTRSimulator(wn) results = sim.run_sim() wn.reset_demand(results.node['demand'], 'PDD') sim = wntr.sim.EpanetSimulator(wn) results_withPDdemands = sim.run_sim()

 After defining water quality options and sources (described in the Options and Sources sections below), a hydraulic and water quality simulation using the EpanetSimualtor is run using the following code:

 The example water_quality_simulation.py can be used to run water quality simulations and plot results.

 Water quality simulation options are defined in the

 Three types of water quality analysis are supported.
 These options include water age, tracer, and chemical concentration.